mathiascode/projects/index.md

 # {{ site.title }} {{ site.logo }}

-Some of the things I have created and contributed to in recent years.
+Some of the things I have created and contributed to.

 ## Project Contributions